repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/importing-targets.rst

     Use the API flow integration to your release process (CI/CD or Distribution Platform).

+    Do not use "import targets" as a replacement for the standard procedure to add targets throughout the RSTUF API or CLI tool after RSTUF is deployed.
-    Do not use the "import targets" as an integration process.
-We recommend using this feature only before going live with RSTUF.
+    This feature should only be used before going live with RSTUF.

 RSTUF-CLI contains the :ref:`guide/repository-service-tuf-cli/index:Import Targets  (``import-targets\`\`)` feature.